Skip to content

 Standard clearance is the default.
 Bonded is the cash-flow lever nobody is showing you.

-Every importer pays duty + VAT + brokerage on day-one of EU entry.
-Few realise that bonded warehousing can defer that cash outflow for months — or, if goods are re-exported, avoid duty and VAT entirely.
+Every importer pays duty + VAT + brokerage on day one of EU entry.
+Few realise bonded warehousing can defer that cash outflow for months — or, if goods are re-exported, avoid duty and VAT entirely.
 We compute both side-by-side, with TARIC chapter-level duty rates, all 27 EU national VAT rates, brokerage fees, and the bonded math (storage + bond fee + cost-of-capital benefit).

 01